spaceaiDE/SpaceSentinal/README.md

 <details>
 <summary>Step 2 of 3</summary>

-The Implement all Methods from IEconomy and give them her functionality
+Then Implement all Methods from IEconomy and give them her functionality

 ```java
 import de.spaceai.spacesentinal.api.economy.IEconomy;